Bookkeeping for Software Agencies: 5 Things Your Accountant Must Do

 The Requirement: They must understand how to recognize revenue over time, not just when cash is received.

 Why it Matters: Software projects often span months, with milestone payments (e.g., 30% upfront, 40% on beta delivery, 30% on launch).
-If your accountant records all the revenue upfront, your profit for that month will look artificially high, and subsequent months will look like losses.
+If your accountant records all the revenue upfront, your profit for that month will look artificially high.

 3. Tracking and Capitalizing Software Development Costs